imalriyad/bistro-boss-client/README.md

-## Bistro Boss Restaurant - MERN Stack ProjectBistro Boss Restaurant - MERN Stack Project
+## Bistro Boss Restaurant - MERN Stack Project
 Welcome to Bistro Boss, a full-stack MERN (MongoDB, Express.js, React, Node.js) project designed to revolutionize the restaurant experience.
 As the lead developer for this endeavor, I spearheaded the creation of a dynamic platform that enables users to effortlessly order their favorite meals online.

 Key Features: